rimc-lab/RIMC/README.md

 If you reference RIMC in internal memos, talks, or research notes, a generic citation could be:

-> [Author], “RIMC: Recursive Intelligence Market Cycle — A Framework for α-Drift and Learning Markets,” working manuscript, 2025.
+> Reiya Sodeyama, “RIMC: Recursive Intelligence Market Cycle — A Framework for α-Drift and Learning Markets,” working manuscript, 2025.

 When the manuscript has a stable version or DOI, you can update the citation accordingly.